yousefelsonbaty/multitask_manager/README.md

 # Mini Multitask Manager

-This is a small Flutter app implementing a Mini multitask Manager.
+This is a small Flutter app implementing a Mini Multitask Manager.

 ## Getting Started